pnp/sp-starter-kit/provisioning/readme.md

 2. Open PowerShell and run the following commands, changing the tenant url to your primary SharePoint tenant site.

-   In order to successfully install the SP Starter Kit, you are required to install the latest PnP PowerShell for SharePoint Online (version 3.19.2003 or higher), which can be installed with the following PowerShell command:
+   In order to successfully install the SP Starter Kit, you are required to install the latest PnP PowerShell for SharePoint Online (validated at version 3.19.2003.0 or higher), which can be installed with the following PowerShell command:

    ```powershell
    Install-Module -Name SharePointPnPPowerShellOnline